How to Create Training Videos for Employees (2022)

 What is a Training Video?

 A training video is an instructional video with the educational goal of teaching a skill or imparting knowledge to the learner.
-Whether it’s employee video onboarding, compliance training, or a software how-to tutorial, a training video is dedicated to educating learners on a specific topic and engaging them in their learning experience.
+Whether it’s for onboarding, continued development, or a software how-to tutorial, a training video is dedicated to educating learners on a specific topic and engaging them in their learning experience.

 Video-based training is effective because it is convenient and puts the learner in charge of their own learning.
 It is easier to digest, promotes knowledge retention, and improves employee engagement.